Mork7/tvrt-dot-gg/README.md

 ## Usage

-1. Search yourself or another player via format "SummonerName - Tagline".
+1. Search yourself or another player via SummonerName and Tagline.

 That's it!
 TVRT-dot-gg is designed to be simple and intuitive for all your player stats needs.